 Students should fill out the appropriate release form (domestic or international) and submit it to the clinical administrator as soon as s/he and the client have decided travel is necessary to the project.

-Students should use the below form to track their expenses and submit it with all receipts to the clinical administrator for reimbursement.
+Students traveling to foreign destinations should use the below form to track their expenses and submit it with all receipts to the clinical administrator for reimbursement.